0xfe/hacking-stellar/3-assets.md

 $ lumen account new BankOfCanada
 $ lumen friendbot BankOfCanada

-# Create an asset called CAD issued by BankOfCanada.
+# Create an asset alias called CAD issued by BankOfCanada.
 Lumen uses the alias as the
 # as the asset code unless you explicitly specify it with the --code flag.
 $ lumen asset set CAD BankOfCanada
 ```